peng051410/karabiner-generator/README.md

 The script is a modified version of a [ruby script](https://github.com/pqrs-org/KE-complex_modifications/blob/master/src/json/personal_tekezo_launcher_mode_v4.json.rb) by [Tekezo](https://github.com/tekezo).

-The [included script](karabiner-generate.rb) contains my own private keyboard configuration.
+The [included config](config.rb) contains my own private keyboard configuration.
 To generate it and add it to Karabiner Elements, run this command:
-`ruby karabiner-generate.rb | pbcopy`
+`ruby config.rb | pbcopy` Or you can download [modd](https://github.com/cortesi/modd) and run `modd` to automatically generate the rules on each file save of `config.rb`.

 This will put Karabiner JSON of all the rules in your clipboard.
 You can then paste it inside Karabiner in-between `rules []` block.

+In future this will be automated even further so all will never have to be dealing with raw JSON of `karabiner.json` and can effortlessly change your keyboard config on the fly with a nice DSL.

 ## Related
 - [Karabiner JSON Spec](https://pqrs.org/osx/karabiner/json.html)